dhis2/design-system/organisms/data-table.md

 ##### When to use selectable rows?

-Use selectable rows with checkboxes to allow users to perform an action on one or more rows easily.
+Use selectable rows with checkboxes to allow users to act on one or more rows easily.
 Do not enable selectable rows if there are no actions to perform.

 Use a single selectable row (radio button) when a user needs to choose an option from a data table.
-Think carefully if a data table is the right way to display the options, would a dropdown or a simpler list work?
+Think carefully if a data table is the correct way to display the options, would a dropdown or a simpler list work?
 Only use a single selectable row if the user needs to see/manipulate all of the data when making a choice.

 ---